 A child support calculator is available on the website of the Maryland Child Support Enforcement Administration.

-Modification of Child Support Orders in Baltimore, Maryland
+Modification of Child Support Orders in Baltimore, MD

-Under Maryland child support guidelines, payments may be modified if accompanied by proof of a material change in circumstances.
+Under state child support guidelines, payments may be modified if accompanied by proof of a material change in circumstances.

 Common changes that lead to child support modification are as follows: